 Over 30 years later, the federal government passed the Controlled Substances Act of 1970 and made all forms of cannabis federally illegal and a Schedule I Drug.
 According to the eyes of the law, there was no difference between hemp and marijuana.

 Although there were obstacles, cannabis rights leaders and activists fought to end the cannabis prohibition.
 This led to the authorization of medical and recreational marijuana in some states.
 However, there wasn’t a massive impact until the 2018 Farm Bill.

+After decades of protests and some states amending their laws, the federal government legally separated hemp from marijuana and made it federally legal by passing the 2018 Farm Bill.
 According to the document, the production and sale of hemp products are federally legal.
 All cannabinoids and parts of the plant are authorized.
-Including up to 0.3% of hemp-derived Delta 9 on a dry weight basis.
+Including up to 0.3% of hemp-derived Delta-9 THC on a dry-weight basis.

 The Legal Differences: Hemp Vs. Marijuana

 Let’s take a step back and focus on hemp and marijuana.
 If they’re the same species, why do they have different laws?

 Although hemp was removed as a Schedule I Drug, marijuana remains there due to its active properties.
 To our government, the only distinction is the concentration limit.
 As stated above, hemp is cannabis with 0.3% or less of Delta 9 by dry weight.
 If the threshold is exceeded, it’s considered marijuana.

 This distinction is small yet makes a massive difference in terms of legal status.
 As of this writing, recreational marijuana is legal in 19 States:

 - New York